ducalex/retro-go/README.md

 - [Improve SD card compatibility](https://github.com/OtherCrashOverride/esp-idf/commit/a83e557538a033e25c376eedac79663c9b7b75da)

-_Note: It is possible to use esp-idf 3.2 but changes to sdkconfig might be necessary._
+_Note: It is possible to use esp-idf 3.2 but changes to sdkconfig will be necessary._

 ## Build Steps:
 1. Build all subprojects: `./build_all.sh`